top of page

 How social factors affect our actions during interactions

 We often observe individuals expertly coordinating their bodily movements with other individuals around them.
 Whether crossing a road with a group of individuals at a cross-walk, moving a table and chairs with friends or family, or shaking hands with a colleague, individuals frequently perform social behavioral coordination in a robust and flexible manner, with seemingly little or no effort.
 A central question in the study of joint action and social coordination concerns how the observed movements of other individuals and objects in the environment influence the production of one’s own actions.
 While several researchers have theorized that such phenomena are the result of the pre-motor cortex representing action execution and observation simultaneously and in a common code, known as the motor contagion account, I argue that the dynamic patterns of coordination that exist between produced and observed movements naturally arise from holistic interactions between the neural, biomechanical, and perceptual subsystems of the agents and the agents’ environment.
 My research has focused on the interpersonal coordination that arises between agents while performing different tasks.
-Due to the pandemic most of this work took place before my start at Colby and with small projects with students in my seminar with collaborative research course.
-This work, in general has demonstrated that coacting individuals can become temporarily organized to form acting systems, and that therefore we should study behaviors happening in social situations at the level of the coacting system, rather than the individuals separately.
+This work, in general has demonstrated that co-acting individuals can become temporarily organized to form acting systems, and that therefore we should study behaviors happening in social situations at the level of the co-acting system, rather than the individuals separately.

 My first semester teaching at Colby I taught my Human Movement seminar plus collaborative research course and had one group of students who were interested in investigating how a person’s emotional state might affect interpersonal coordination.
 This was a well-designed project spear-headed by a hard-working group of students.
 We discovered a complex relationship between emotion, liking and interpersonal coordination.
 One of the students, Margaret Hall ’20, reached out to me once she had graduated and we decided the project was interesting enough to polish the paper and try to get it published.
 We were successful in getting it to publication.
 I like to highlight this particular study because it is the first time I am lucky enough to get a student motivated to see the whole process through and it was a very rewarding experience.